Non-integrated Special Education Projects

 Additional information may be requested based on the unique characteristics of the project.

-- The SED administrator will prepare a written response to the SFPD within three weeks to concur with the project, recommend denial, request additional information, or request that the applicant clarify previously submitted information.
+- The SED administrator will prepare a written response to the SFPTSD within three weeks to concur with the project, recommend denial, request additional information, or request that the applicant clarify previously submitted information.

 - A LEA that receives an opinion from CDE that does not support the project may file a written request for a waiver from the Superintendent of Public Instruction.
-This request shall be sent to the SFPD field representative.
+This request shall be sent to the SFPTSD field representative.
 This request must document the necessity of a non-integrated setting (EC Section 17070.80[d]).

 - Within 30 days of the receipt of the waiver request, the CDE will prepare a report for consideration by the Special Education Advisory Commission at the next regularly scheduled meeting.